apiwathantrakool/nextjs-tutorial/README.md

 - next dev = Run the web app in debug mode.
 - next build = Create the build files and HTML file prepared for running on client.
 - next start = Run the build files to test.
 Before deploy the web app.
+The hosting sever need to support NodeJS rendering such as Vercel(https://vercel.com/), any NodeJS server.
+- next export = Create static files export to any hosting.
+Need to run "next build" first.
+But cannot use SSR and optimization.

 # Static generation (Preparing on build time)